muxlux/setgov.sh/README.md

 # setgov.sh
-shell script that runs from terminal to set cpu frequency governor speed on debian/ubuntu
+shell script to set cpu frequency governor speed on all cores for debian/ubuntu

-open terminal > /path/to/setgov.sh   or   ./setgov.sh if already in directory

-$ chmod 700 setgov.sh      #to allow only you/user to execute

 must has
 $ sudo apt-get install linux-tools-common

+open terminal > /path/to/setgov.sh     or     ./setgov.sh if already in script's directory

+$ chmod 700 setgov.sh      #to allow only you/user to execute